AlbertHakvoort/Melcloud2Domoticz/README.md

-# Melcloud2Domoticz (and vice versa)
+# Melcloud2Domoticz

 Tool for extracting data from Melcloud to Domoticz

 Installation guide based on Debian